 Show yourself some love and re-evaluate your goals

 So how’s 2019 been so far?
-You’ve stuck with all of your goals I’m sure.
-Or you’ve done what you need to re-evaluate and make realistic changes to achieve them.
+You’ve stuck with all of your resolutions I’m sure.
+Or you’ve done what you need to re-evaluate your goals and make realistic changes to achieve them.

 We’re all for accountability and commitment here at Skipio, but sometimes the best thing you can do for yourself is acknowledge that you need to make a change.
 You’ll thank yourself later if you do.